Wake-Tech-Programming-Club/git-tutorial/gui-tool-tutorials/gitkraken-tutorial.md

 ## Submit your changes for review

-If you go to your repository on github, you'll see  `Compare & pull request` button.
+If you go to your repository on GitHub, you'll see  `Compare & pull request` button.
 Click on that button.

 <img style="float: right;" src="https://firstcontributions.github.io/assets/gui-tool-tutorials/gitkraken-tutorial/compare-and-pull.png" alt="create a pull request" />